microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Test-EntraScript.md

 ### -Content

 Code content to scan.
-Used when scanning code that has no file representation (e.g. straight from a repository).
+Used when scanning code that has no file representation (for example, straight from a repository).

 ```yaml